Decrease in traffic leads to increase in speed, reckless driving

 The increased number of speeders and the excessive speed that these cars are traveling at, appear to be directly contributing to increased numbers of accidents and fatalities.

 In Massachusetts, 28 people were killed in traffic related deaths in April, including three pedestrians and a cyclist.
 While this is only one more death than last year, traffic volume is half of what it was in 2019, according to transportation officials.
-Until investigations can be completed, the significant percentage increase in fatalities is tentatively being attributed to speeding and distracted driving on the empty roads.
+Until investigations can be completed, the significant percentage increase in fatalities is tentatively being attributed to speeding and on the empty roads.

 Louisiana and Minnesota also followed this trend of record traffic death as a percentage of cars on the road.
 Minnesota recently saw the highest level of traffic fatalities in that state in 6 years despite a 50% drop in traffic, according to the Wall Street Journal